airdac/odin-recipes/README.md

 - Images
 - Lists

-Moreover, this project has allowed me to improve in writing good commits.
+Moreover, this project has been a training ground for improving my commit's messages.